UMWEDU/umw-giving-sync/_posts/2018-03-16-amphitheatre-construction-update-march-2018.md

 published: true
 post_date: 2018-03-16 13:36:06
 ---
+<strong>UMW still needs $90,000 to meet the $3-million project goal.
+If you make your gift on Giving Day, be sure to select OTHER and then type in "Amphitheatre."</strong>

 Construction is proceeding on time.
 A dedication ceremony is planned for Saturday, June 2, 2018.
 See photos below taken on March 14, 2018, by UMW Assistant Director of Capital Outlay Rob Johnston.
 <table width="687">
 <tbody>
 <tr>